 Success… This comes from many different fears.
 Fear of change, responsibility, getting attention, being vulnerable as well as many others.
 With the fear of success, we are afraid of being vulnerable and getting hurt.
 Which then could lead to not being successful enough.
 Resulting in the fear of change and not knowing the outcome of situations.

 The best way to overcome this fear is to focus on one step at a time while moving forward.
-We need to focus on what is important by unblocking our mind and body.
-Working on one step at a time occupies our mind and helps us push past our old crippling habits and into the path of possibilities.
+We need to focus on what is important by unblocking our minds and body.
+Working on one step at a time occupies our minds and helps us push past our old crippling habits and into the path of possibilities.